 Is the SAS Amex Elite worth the fee?

-If you’re aiming for EuroBonus Gold/Diamond and redeeming long-haul premium cabins, the Elite’s 6 Status Points per 100 kr plus two 2-for-1 vouchers can justify the fee; otherwise, Amex Premium often delivers better ROI.
+With the January 2026 fee increase to 6,900 kr/year, the bar is higher.
+If you’re aiming for EuroBonus Gold/Diamond and redeeming long-haul premium cabins, the Elite’s 6 Status Points per 100 kr plus two 2-for-1 vouchers can still justify the cost; otherwise, Amex Premium at 1,800 kr/year often delivers better ROI.

 I live in Denmark.
 Am I missing out without Amex?